DeweyReed/site/source/dependencies/index.md

 - [androidx.core:core-ktx](https://developer.android.com/jetpack/androidx/releases/core)

+  - 1.12.0: 🚧(Android 14)

+    - New `LocalePreferences` APIs to help developers to easily access locale data or user's locale preferences.
+    - Added `LinkMovementMethodCompat` that fixes link touch handling

   - 1.10.1: ✔(Kotlin 1.8)

     - Adds compatibility methods for new APIs introduced in Android 13 for Parcels, Bundles, and Intents.